bnfxb/xverse-autoapprove/README.md

 # Changes
 - Autoapprove feature

-- Removed filter pass (you can use whatever password you want for your wallet)
+- Removed password filter (you can use whatever password you want for your wallet)

 - Removed AutoLock